Can animals of different species create relationships and bonds similar to those they have with their own conspecifics? Let me tell you a story.

-Daniel, a teenager at the time, got very excited.
+Daniel, then a teenager, got very excited.
 “He’s freezing, Daddy, we have to help him,” he exclaimed.

 We got warmly dressed, and even before considering eating breakfast, out we went to tend to this stranger in distress.
 Our presence didn’t frighten the duck, not even when we came closer.
-He didn’t show either any particular appreciation for the arrival of our rescue party.
-He must have been tired and terribly cold after having spent the whole night roaming around the frozen fields, and we didn’t hold his lack of courtesy against him.
+He didn’t show either any evident appreciation for the arrival of our rescue party.
+He must have been tired and freezing after having spent the whole night roaming around the frozen fields.
+We didn’t hold his lack of courtesy against him.

 “Fine, so now we can grab some breakfast, don’t you think?”
-I asked Daniel.
+I commented to Daniel.

-The long and the short of it is that the duck stayed day after day without showing any intention of wanting to leave.
+The long and the short of it is that the duck stayed day after day, showing no intention of leaving.
 We gave him a name, Anders.
 I don’t know if he also gave us names.
 The other animals on the farm, horse, cat, dog, took it as it was.
 No one bothered him and didn’t show much interest either.

 He would walk around tending to his businesses, whatever businesses ducks have, unconcernedly and much matter-of-factly.
-The only concern he seemed to have were birds of prey.
-He would stand very quiet, looking up, holding his head sideways, one eye facing the sky until he rested assured that the bird wouldn’t dive down on him.
+The only concern he showed were birds of prey.
+He would stand silent, looking up, holding his head sideways, one eye facing the sky until he rested assured that the bird wouldn’t dive on him.

 I got the habit every morning, right after I got up, to look out of the window and be greeted by Anders.
-He would invariably be there in the middle of the yard looking at my window, always at the right time.
+He would invariably stand there, in the middle of the yard, looking at my window always at the right time.
 It became a ritual, a reassuring one, I guess, for both of us.

 One morning, Anders was nowhere.
-I knew immediately what had happened.
-The fox had finally got the better of Anders, the king.
+I knew right away what had happened.
+The fox had, at last, got the better of Anders, the king.